 The cappuccinos are generous, the music is usually good and they do a mean smashed avo on sourdough.
 This place is the reason young Explorers can’t afford homes in Sydney, allegedly.
 The Hungry Monkey is trendy enough that you know you’ll get a good coffee but you won’t have to drink it out of a vintage jam jar from the late Victorian era.
 A good shout if there ever was one.
 Head to the quarry when you’re done to catch the light playing on the basalt columns.

 Explorer: Lachy Firmstone

 The crew at Cassiopeia have been roasting specialty coffee since 2006 and by now they’re pretty bloody good at it.
 Taking up the ground floor of a converted townhouse, the sparse interior of the Café/Roastery is symptomatic of the single-minded focus on what’s going on in your cup.
 Try the batch brew if you want to see just how versatile beans can be.
 Katoomba is the largest town in the Blue Mountains with countless views over the Jamison Valley minutes from the café and the starting points for the iconic overnight trek up Mt Solitary.

 This nice little café is perfect to visit for a bite to eat before heading down to the waters, Olympian Rock, or basically anywhere in Leura.
 It’s usually packed for lunch so why not beat the crowds and get in a sunrise session before brekky?
 Close runner up would be Leura Garage; mint coffees as well, but always stupidly busy.

 Explorer: Jake Anderson

-Disclaimer: No doubt there are a good dozen sunrise spots and coffee shots we’ve left out.
+There’s no doubt that we’ve left off a good dozen sunrise spots and coffee shots.
 Feel free to shoot us a message or comment with some other suggestions.